GeorgeCiachir/Az-204-App-service-webapps/README.md

   - If you have multiple deployment slots for an app, all deployment slots also run on the same VM instances.
   - If you enable diagnostic logs, perform backups, or run WebJobs, they also use CPU cycles and memory on these VM instances.

-## Secure a domain with SSL/TLS binding
-- cannot be done for the Free and Shared tiers
-- can use public(bought from an authority) and private(self-signed) certificates
-- Managed certificate -> one that is provided and managed by Azure
-- Un-managed certificate -> one that is provided by me (public or private)
-- can enforce HTTPS and TLS versions

 ## Authentication and authorization in App Service
 - not mandatory to be used
 - it is a separate module, that runs next to my deployment, and essentially acts like a proxy